 Average: 39,69% (GS), 36,43% (SL)

-Val d'Isère is an international ski resort located in the Savoie, recognisable by its charming Chalet architecture.
+Val d'Isère is an international ski resort located in the Savoie, recognizable by its charming Chalet architecture.
 People come to Val d'Isere with precisely one purpose in mind: to Ski.
-Val d'Isere offers to the skiers one of the most incredible Ski Paradises in the Alps: the Espace Killy, the Val d'Isere and Tignes combined skiing area, named in honour Jean-Claude Killy a magic skier, racing for Val d'Isere who won 3 gold medals in the 1968 Olympic games.
-300 kilometres of slopes are served by 89 modern lifts.
+Val d'Isere offers to the skiers one of the most incredible Ski Paradises in the Alps: the Espace Killy, the Val d'Isere and Tignes combined skiing area, named in honor of Jean-Claude Killy a magic skier, racing for Val d'Isere who won 3 gold medals in the 1968 Olympic games.
+89 modern lifts serve 300 kilometers of slopes.
 A playground for every skier with two glaciers (Pissaillas Glacier in Val d'Isere and the Grande Motte in Tignes) and 154 runs as well as some magnificent and easily accessible off-piste opportunities.

 Val d'Isère became a ski resort in 1934.
-At the time one could only ski on the "Front de Neige" area as it would take a whole day and a pair of seal skins to reach the top of Solaise.
-The pioneer ski school was created two years later.
-The first cable car, Solaise, was inaugurated in 1942.
+In the early days, skiing was only possible on the "Front de Neige" area, as reaching the top of Solaise required an entire day and a pair of seal skins.
+Two years later, the first ski school was established.
+The inaugural cable car, named Solaise, was opened in 1942.